 The politics of truth affirms the order of human nature and our civilizational heritage.

-"Saving Ourselves from Party Rage," Law & Liberty
+"Saving Ourselves from Party Rage"

 The limits of David Hume’s politics of utility are evident in America’s current political polarization and heighten political discourse.

-"Lessons from the Most Anxious Philosopher," Public Discourse
+"Lessons from the Most Anxious Philosopher"

 The ill effects of isolation on our mental health are not limited to our present cultural moment.

-"David Hume and the Ideas that Shaped America," America's Town Hall / Live at the National Constitution Center
+America's Town Hall / Live at the National Constitution Center

 Called “a degenerate son of science” by Thomas Jefferson and a “bungling lawgiver” by James Madison, Scottish philosopher David Hume was cited so often at the Constitutional Convention that delegates seemed to have committed his essays to memory.
 In this episode, we are sharing audio from a recent America’s Town Hall program featuring Angela Coventry, author of Hume: A Guide for the Perplexed; Dennis Rasmussen, author of The Infidel and the Professor: David Hume, Adam Smith, and the Friendship That Shaped Modern Thought; and Aaron Alexander Zubia, author of The Political Thought of David Hume, who discuss Hume’s philosophical legacy and its profound impact on the shaping of America.
 Jeffrey Rosen, president and CEO of the National Constitution Center, moderates.
 This program was streamed live on January 29, 2024.